Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that personnel can approve or decline visitor reschedule requests and that resulting schedule changes are enforced by the system.

+**Preconditions:**
+- Personnel user is authenticated and assigned to a place
+- Visitor has requested a reschedule for a visit to the personnel's assigned place
+- Reschedule request exists with status 'pending_reschedule'
+- Requests tab is accessible
+- Reschedule processing functionality is available

 **Actions:**
 - Step 1: Visitor requests a reschedule for a visit
 - Step 2: Sign in as personnel assigned to the visit's place